What happens when your vehicle is written off after an accident.

 - Evidence of the market value of your vehicle from a company such as Kelley Blue Book.

 If you provide this information to your insurer straight away and ask them not to report your vehicle to the NMVTIS registry, it may be possible to get the assessment changed.
-Of course, if you’re unhappy with the way you’re treated by your insurer, you can also complain through its internal dispute resolution service, and then to the National Association of Insurance Commissioners (NAIC) if necessary.
+Of course, if you’re unhappy with the way you’re treated by your insurer, you can also complain through its internal dispute resolution service or to the National Association of Insurance Commissioners (NAIC) if necessary.

 If your car is considered a total loss by your insurance company, it’s not the end of the world.
 You have options to prevent a total write-off, challenge the decision or report your insurer.